This one’s a biggy.

 You don’t pay extra for the feature

 The feature is included in your subscription.
-No matter which add-ons you’re using or how many slots you have – you get to warm up your email accounts or domain with no additional payment.
+You get to warm up your email accounts or domain with no additional payment.
 The same goes for recovering your sender reputation.

 If you’re already a Woodpecker user, you just got a free warm-up & recovery system that you can use on all your mailboxes and domain – go check it out in the app.